“A computer is like a violin. You can imagine a novice trying ﬁrst a phonograph and then a violin. The latter, he says, sounds terrible.

 Experimental data visualization.

-Creative Coding offers a choice of two pathways and students can choose any one pathway to pursue
+Creative Coding offers a pathway that students can choose to pursue